 Conclusion: How Do I Make Friends in College as an Introvert?

-In conclusion, making friends in college as an introvert is not only achievable but can be a rewarding experience that helps you grow as a person.
-Embrace your introverted nature, gradually step out of your comfort zone, and leverage both digital and physical platforms to connect with like-minded individuals.
+Embrace your introverted nature, gradually step out of your comfort zone, and leverage both digital and physical platforms to connect with like-minded people.
 Engage in extracurricular activities, attend campus events, and practice active listening to deepen your connections.